 Fortune-Telling systems use lunar months.
 Actually, the Fortune-Telling system called

 Stem-Branch is the Chinese calendar counting system

 Almost every Chinese dynasty had its own calendar.
 One reason was that the new emperor needed to announce the new rules including the new calendar to the public.
 The other reason was that the astronomer's officers had to make some adjustments on the calendar in order to match the sun and moon in the sky.

-The Chinese Lunar Calendar system is not perfect, because the length of solar month is not always greater than the length of a lunar month.
+The Chinese Lunar Calendar system is not perfect, because the length of a solar month is not always greater than the length of a lunar month.
 As a result, a lunar month might contain two solar Center Points.
-Those months are found in the winter of 1548, 1680, 1700, 1719, 2053, 2072 and so on.
-This imperfection causes the trouble in the assignments of the Chinese Lunar Leap Month.
+Those months are found in the winter of 1548, 1680, 1700, 1719, 2053, 2072, and so on.
+This imperfection causes trouble in the assignments of the Chinese Lunar Leap Month.
 That's why there is no simple formula for Chinese Lunar Calendar conversion.